COVESA/franca_ara_tools/README.md

 This supports AUTOSAR Adaptive Platform R19-03.
 You need to be registered on [artop.org](https://www.artop.org) to get access to downloads and update sites.

-We plan to upgrade to the latest [Adaptive Platform 19.03](https://www.autosar.org/standards/adaptive-platform/adaptive-platform-1903/) as soon as a corresponding Artop implementation is available.

 ### Franca

 Franca Release 0.13.1.